nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/HA-clusters-with-kubeadm.md

     !!! note "Important Note"
-        If you havent setup ssh connection between master node and loadbalancer, you can manually copy content of the file `/etc/kubernetes/admin.conf` from `master1` node and then paste it to `$HOME/.kube/config` file on the loadbalancer node.
+        If you havent setup ssh connection between master node and loadbalancer, you can manually copy the contents of the file `/etc/kubernetes/admin.conf` from `master1` node and then paste it to `$HOME/.kube/config` file on the loadbalancer node.
 Ensure that the kubeconfig file path is **`$HOME/.kube/config`** on the loadbalancer node.